FelipeMarchiC/FelipeMarchiC/README.md

 - Hello, my name is Felipe, I am brazilian and a beginner in the area of programming, I'm actually studying Software Engineering in the São Paulo Federal Institute.
 I'm also graduated on aircraft maintenance.

 ## Linguagens:
-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript.
+- React, NodeJS.
-- Python, C
+- Python, C, Java.